hannibal002/SkyHanni/CONTRIBUTING.md

 SkyHanni's Gradle configuration is very similar to the one used in **NotEnoughUpdates**; just follow this guide: https://github.com/NotEnoughUpdates/NotEnoughUpdates/blob/master/CONTRIBUTING.md

+## Creating a Pull Request

+(An explanation how to use intellij and branches will follow here soon)

+Please use a prefix for the name of the PR (E.g. Feature, Fix, Backend, Change).

+You can write in the description of the pr the wording for the changelog as well (optional).

 # Software Used in SkyHanni

 ## Core